robert4os/SpotConnect/spotupnp/dev-run/README.md

   - Must match the platform name used by the main build system
 - `--clean` - Performs a clean build by removing the build directory first
 - `--restart` - Forces a process restart even if no changes are detected
+- `--kill` - Only kills the running process, no build or restart (exits immediately)
 - Arguments can be combined in any order

 ## How It Works